An explanation of Fujifilm’s Super CCD EXR sensor

 Canon's 7D, which is essentially a 60D with fancy marketing and a higher price tag

 It’s interesting to see how much an effect marketing has on the general photography consumer.
 Over the past few months, Canon has released a couple of moderate upgrades, one of which has been hailed as revolutionary and game-changing, and the other which was met with a big collective yawn and cries that Canon has fallen behind the cutting edge and is playing catch-up with Nikon.
 The biggest difference?
 One camera was given an incremental version number, and the other was given a new model number as the start of a different series.
-Read More »
+Read the rest of this entry »

 Tamron 17-50mm f/2.8 VC: An image-stabilized, midrange crop lens for the masses